best-kerosene-heaters-reviews-amazon-top-10

 With the Sengoku HeatMate OR77 Omni-Radiant Kerosene Heater, you get a 1.2-gallon fuel tank that will hold enough kerosene for 14 hours or so of continuous use.
 This makes it an economical heater.
 The fuel gauge is very useful for instantly checking how much kerosene you have left.

-Starting this kerosene heater was OK and it does have a push-button ignition system.
-The reason that we say OK is that we found this a bit unreliable at times.
-It will always start this kerosene heater but not always with the first push of the button.
+Starting this kerosene heater was OK, and it does have a push-button ignition system.
+We say OK because we found this a bit unreliable at times.
+It will always start this kerosene heater, but not always with the first push of the button.

-There are some good features such as a heat output control, a tip-over safety switch that turns the heater off immediately if it falls over, overheating protection, and a safety grill around the heater.
-We found it pretty easy to move the Sengoku HeatMate OR77 Omni-Radiant Kerosene Heater around as it is fairly lightweight at around 20 pounds.
+There are some good features, such as a heat output control, a tip-over safety switch that turns the heater off immediately if it falls over, overheating protection, and a safety grill around the heater.
+We found it pretty easy to move the Sengoku HeatMate OR77 Omni-Radiant Kerosene Heater around, as it weighs just 20 pounds.

 BUY NOW AT AMAZON